 After that, you will receive a link in the given email id to activate the build scan.
-Check you inbox and follow the link.
+Check your inbox and follow the link.

 Click on ‘Discover your build’ and explore the created build.

-The above image shows the information about the create build scan such as console log, timeline, failure points, performance, tests, dependencies, plugins, projects, switches, execution time, infrastructure and more.
+The above image shows the information about the create build scans such as console log, timeline, failure points, performance, tests, dependencies, plugins, projects, switches, execution time, infrastructure, and more.

 A multi-project consists of a root project and multiple subprojects.
 Gradle promotes multi-project build to accelerate project development and takes care of the dependencies that occurred from other parts of the project.